Laura10101/Volanto.launchpad/README.md

 - __Testimonials Page__

-  - The testimonials page adds value for potential applicants by allowing them to see what benefit previous participants got from the Launchpad scheme.
+  - The testimonials page adds value for potential applicants by allowing them to see what benefit previous participants got from the Launchpad programme.
   - The page displays three testimonials, including the text of the testimonial as provided by the previous participant, and a photo of that participant.
   - On desktop devices, the testimonials are laid out such that the text for the testimonial is next to the portrait of the person who provided the testimonial.
   - On smaller devices, the testimonial text appears under the portrait.